Xanax / Alprazolam Addiction: Symptoms, Causes, Effects, and Treatment

 Differentiating between misuse/abuse and addiction, SAMHSA delineates addiction as the development of maladaptive behaviors tied to substance use.
 The 2021 NSDUH revealed that over 46 million individuals in the US aged 12 and above met the criteria for an alcohol or drug use disorder in the past year, with 2.2 million afflicted with a tranquilizer/sedative use disorder.
 Notably, rates of tranquilizer/sedative addiction were highest among individuals aged 18 to 25, underscoring the urgent need for comprehensive intervention strategies.

-In other numbers, Xanax abuse statistics reveal several concerning trends:
+In other words, Xanax abuse statistics reveal several concerning trends:

 - Doctors issue over 50 million prescriptions for Xanax annually, contributing to its widespread availability.